 While you should always consult your doctor about your body and your needs, here’s a few things experts say you can’t do while pregnant:

 Get a tattoo

-“There is little data about the effects of chemicals in the tattoo dye during pregnancy,” says Dr. Niket Sonpal, a New York City-based internist and neuropsychologist.
+“There is little data about the effects of chemicals in the tattoo dye during pregnancy,” says Dr. Niket Sonpal, a New York City-based Internist and Gastroenterologist.
 “The main concern of getting a tattoo is the risk of contracting infections such as hepatitis B and HIV.
 Because of all these concerns it is best to hold off until you have delivered the baby.”

 “The first thing I tell every client, member and instructor is that every pregnancy is different,” says Erica Ziel, a pre/post-natal certified fitness specialist and founder of Knocked-Up Fitness.
 “It doesn’t matter if this is your first pregnancy or sixth pregnancy, there are no two experiences alike.
 Don’t compare yourself to others or even to a previous pregnancy.
 Listen to your body because it will tell you what it needs.”
 That being said, there are a number of exercises you need to be cautious of, or avoid altogether, while pregnant.
 “Stop doing crunches immediately,” says Ziel.
 “Crunches are only designed to work the surface muscles and can cause diastasis recti (abdominal separation).”
 In addition, crunches put unnecessary stress on your neck, hip flexors and back.
 Instead, Ziel recommends incorporating pelvic tilts, hip rolls and standing cat cows into your daily routine.